Biography

 1972

-Begins to work with W. Eugene Smith on his epic photographic essay Minamata the first major photographic book on industrial pollution.
+Begins to work with W. Eugene Smith on Smith’s epic photographic essay Minamata; the first major photographic book on industrial pollution.

 First collaboration with Norman Mailer, on the book Marilyn, with photographs by twenty-four leading photographers.
-The book becomes a New York Times best seller.
+The book becomes Larry’s first New York Times best seller.

 1975_000478_RT.jpg